MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ## Support and Feedback

-While in public preview, the Cloud Site List Management experience is covered by your existing [Microsoft Premier Support](https://www.microsoft.com/unifiedsupport/premier) contract.
+Support for Cloud Site List Management experience is covered by your existing [Microsoft Premier Support](https://www.microsoft.com/unifiedsupport/premier) contract.
 You can reach out to Microsoft Support to report issues or feedback.
 You can also leave feedback in our [TechCommunity forum](https://techcommunity.microsoft.com/t5/enterprise/bd-p/EdgeInsiderEnterprise).

 ## See also